 The Hunt Hall, also designed by Horbury Hunt was completed in 1890.
 Adjoining the hall is the Cathedral Parish Centre, completed in 1976 and incorporating the Parish Office, a kitchen area and The Edwards Hall (in lieu of a chapter house).
 The bell tower was moved from its original site

 near the first church when the new Cathedral was opened in 1884.

 The Clarence Valley Anglican School, Junior campus building (formerly The Cathedral School) was built in 1954 as a Youth and Synod Centre.
 In 1962 an extension was added for the Bishop's Registry.
-In 1998 the building was handed over to establish The Cathedral School, and the Bishop's Registry moved to a commercial premise further down Victoria Street.
+In 1998 the building was leased to establish The Cathedral School, and the Bishop's Registry moved to a commercial premise further down Victoria Street.